anlsergio/weddingbook/README.md

 This website is a wedding image gallery which includes the following features:

-- Public (non-authenticated) users can:
+Public (non-authenticated) users can:
--- Register themselves
+ - Register themselves
  - Ask for password retrieval through email
  - See approved photos on gallery
  - Filter gallery listing by more recent pictures or by more liked pictures

-- Regular users can:
+Regular users can:
  - Log in/ Log out
  - Change profile/user info
  - Upload new photos
  - Like existing approved photos

-- Admin users (Wife and Husband) can:
+Admin users (Wife and Husband) can:
  - See a list of non-approved pictures (Waiting List)
  - Approve or discard pictures
  - Log in to the Django's admin page

+# Application Architecture

+This application makes use of the Django MVC pattern, so the whole project relies on Model, View and Controller design.

 # Main Technologies Used

 ## Programing Languages